sitapriyanka/Docker/README.md

 Command to build docker file.
 docker build -f <MyFirstDockerFile .

-command to push docker file
+command to push docker file:
-docker tag {imageid} sitapriyanka/dotnethelloworld ( tags the given image with name sitapriyanka/dotnethelloworld) docker push sitapriyanka/helloworld (push image to docker hub) docker run sitapriyanka/helloworld (if the image is not present in local docker pulls the image from dockerhub and run it)
+docker tag {imageid} sitapriyanka/dotnethelloworld ( tags the given image with name sitapriyanka/dotnethelloworld)

+docker push sitapriyanka/helloworld (push image to docker hub)

+docker run sitapriyanka/helloworld (if the image is not present in local docker pulls the image from dockerhub and run it)

 Challeges in understanding COPY and docker build